 - Wash the Okra and dry them using a paper towel.

-- Add the garlic and saute for a while.
+- Add the Okras, season with salt, turmeric and stir it around for a while.

 - Serve it hot.